 “What’s this?”
 I stare at the tiny plastic card in my clawed hands.
 It has writing on it, and my picture.
-Reading is the one thing I still do slowly.
+Reading has come back to me bit by bit.
 I remembered how to speak much better than I can remember the little blots on a page that represent sounds and things.
 I take my time, and I can sense Janelle’s amusement as my lips move.
 It’s a habit I can’t seem to break.
 The card has the school name written in large maroon letters across the top.
 Riverforks Township High School.
 Under, in smaller letters, it says Cafeteria Meal Card.
 I don’t think I’m supposed to eat this, especially after I take a long whiff and run my tongue along its edge.

 “I can’t eat this.”

 Janelle laughs, and I feel my face stretch into something Fritz calls a scowl.
 I know she’s my friend, but does she have to laugh so hard every time I mess something up?

 “I’m sorry, Sylvie,” she says, noticing my sour mood.
 “This card is not your lunch, you use it to pay for your lunch.”

 I squint down at the card, ignoring Janelle as she implores me to put on my nail polish.
 As we travel on the narrow mountain road, I consider what she said.
 Paying I’m familiar with.
 In the woods, you earn your food by the swiftness of your feet and the strength of your jaws.
 Humans use little slips of paper and plastic, so they don’t have to run down their dinner.
 They just go into a restaurant or grocery store and get it, simple as that.
 Apparently, money doesn’t grow on trees, as Wade says, but when I ask Janelle how I can get some she smiles and pats my head and remarks on how innocent I am.